 Hello World!
 Thanks for coming to my website.
 If you’re looking for professional side of what I do, check out the “Professional” Section.
 If you’re here to get to know my personality a bit more, check out “Personal” Section:

-Maks is a design-savvy full stack engineer / Design Technologist who excels at working within multidisciplinary teams.
+Maks is a design-savvy full stack engineer turned design technologist who excels at working within multidisciplinary teams.
 The work that Maks especially enjoys involves concept development, prototyping (digital and/or physical), user research, and making tools for generative art (check out #plottertwitter).
 Maks is an inventor and an artist.

 Currently Maks is a Senior Full Stack Web Developer at Firstech LLC, the connected car company in Kent, WA.
-Currently Maks is attending a 15-month long Master of Science in Technology Innovation program at the University of Washington, he’s graduating in December 2018.
+Currently Maks is attending a 15-month long Master of Science in Technology Innovation program at the University of Washington.
 Currently Maks works at NBC News as Web Developer/ UX engineer.

 When it comes to delivering high-quality results, Maks is/has: